Hubble Space Telescope Wide Field Camera 3 Observations of Escaping Lyman Continuum Radiation from Galaxies and Weak AGN at Redshifts $z$$\,\simeq\,$2.3-4.1: LyC Escape Fractions, and Radial Surface Brightness Profiles

 \subsection{Relative and Absolute LyC Escape Fractions for Stacks}

 Estimating the escape fraction of LyC photons from galaxies, \fesc, is non-trivial, as it requires modeling of their apparent \emph{intrinsic} LyC flux, $F^{\rm int}_{\nu,\!\lyc}$, and the wavelength-dependent transmission of LyC photons through the IGM, $\mathcal{T}^{\!\lyc}_{\igm}(z,\nu)$, for a galaxy at redshift $z$.
-Quantitatively, the average \emph{observed} LyC flux ($F^{\rm obs}_{\nu,\!\lyc}$) from a stack of galaxies, measured by a photon counting device such as a CCD, is given by:

-where $N_{\rm gal}$ denotes the number of galaxies in the stack, $F_{\nu\rm ,i}^{\rm int}$ denotes the \emph{intrinsic} --- i.e. produced --- stellar SED from galaxy `i', $f_{\rm esc,i}^{\rm abs}$ denotes the fraction of the observed LyC flux that escaped from the galaxy into the IGM, $\mathcal{T}_{\igm}(z_{\rm i},\nu)$ denotes the wavelength-dependent IGM transmission curve for galaxy 'i' at redshift $z$, which we acquired from the recent absorption models of \citet{Inoue2014}, and the $T^{\!\lyc}_{\rm obs}(\nu)$ term denotes the combined transmission of the throughput from the Optical Telescope Assembly (OTA), the filter throughput, and the Quantum Efficiency (QE) of the detector used for the LyC observation (see Fig.~\ref{fig:figure1} for the WFC3/UVIS and ACS/WFC total system throughput curves).
+Quantitatively, the average \emph{observed} LyC flux ($F^{\rm obs}_{\nu,\!\lyc}$) from a stack of galaxies, measured by a photon counting device such as a CCD, is given by: where $N_{\rm gal}$ denotes the number of galaxies in the stack, $F_{\nu\rm ,i}^{\rm int}$ denotes the \emph{intrinsic} (i.e. produced) stellar SED from galaxy `i', $f_{\rm esc,i}^{\rm abs}$ denotes the fraction of the observed LyC flux that escaped from the galaxy into the IGM, $\mathcal{T}_{\igm}(z_{\rm i},\nu)$ denotes the wavelength-dependent IGM transmission curve for galaxy 'i' at redshift $z$, which we acquired from the recent absorption models of \citet{Inoue2014}, and the $T^{\!\lyc}_{\rm obs}(\nu)$ term denotes the combined transmission of the throughput from the Optical Telescope Assembly (OTA), the filter throughput, and the Quantum Efficiency (QE) of the detector used for the LyC observation (see Fig.~\ref{fig:figure1} for the WFC3/UVIS total system throughput curves).

-We expect $f_{\rm esc}$ generally to vary between individual objects.
-However, since we stack the observed LyC emission from all galaxies in our sample, we simplify our analysis by assuming a constant $f_{\rm esc}^{\rm abs}$ value for all galaxies within a given redshift bin.
-We denote this `sample averaged' escape fraction with $\langle\fescabs\rangle$.
-We can then take $\langle \fescabs\rangle$ outside of the sum in Eq~\ref{eq:fobs}, and write: